droundy/fac/web/documentation.md

 ## To do list

-1. Add test for when a script builds more than one facfile, do both get parsed?
-And if the script is modified, do both get read?
-I have observed this bug in deft.

 2. Use inotify to avoid rescanning the entire source tree.

 3. Remove "error" calls from new-build.c, to ensure that we will